Skip to main contentSkip to footer content

 About This Core

-Specific Aim 1.
-Enhance and expand trust-building relationships with historically excluded populations to understand their specific needs, barriers, and strategies to reduce health disparities.
+1. Enhance and expand trust-building relationships with communities to understand their specific needs, obstacles to healthcare access, and target strategies to reduce health challenges.